retifrav/scraps/_Linux/linux.md

 du -hs /path/to/directory
 ```

-* `h` - human-readable size
+* `-h` - human-readable size
-* `s` - summary, shows the total size only for that directory, otherwise it will show it for all the child ones too
+* `-s` - summary, shows the total size only for that directory, otherwise it will show it for all the child ones too

 ### Create a directory and open it